 - Slack Integration: Employees will be able to add comments to tables without ever leaving their Slack workspace.

-How To Champion A Shift Towards A Collaborative Data Culture
+8 Steps To Successfully Shift Towards a Collaborative Data Culture

 Shifting towards a collaborative data-driven culture requires teams to evaluate how their existing tools give every employee the confidence they need to analyze data.
 Below are some steps teams should take if they are interested in shifting towards a more collaborative data-driven culture.